angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 :card[Thoughtseize], :card[Hymn to Tourach], and :card[Liliana of the Veil], but you fight through them all in fundamentally the same way.
 Pass-the-turn piles are a powerful weapon against discard.
-They don't need to rely on cards in hand after Doomsday, and they require minimal initial input, i.e. a single hardcast Doomsday may be all you need.
+They don't need to rely on cards in hand after Doomsday, and they require minimal initial input (i.e. a single hardcast Doomsday may be all you need).

 ### Example 1